-Actual eLearning days were used by four of the five districts during the fall and early winter.
-The reasons included flooding and rain associated with Hurricane Michael, snow and ice the week of December 10, 2018.
+Actual eLearning days were used by four of the five districts during the fall and winter.
+The reasons included flooding and rain associated with Hurricane Michael and snow and ice the week of December 10, 2018.
+Included in eLearning days used are two scheduled make-up days.

-District Day 1 Day 2 Day 3
+District Day 1 Day 2

 Anderson Five October 11 December 10

 Kershaw January 7 (make-up)

 Pickens December 10 December 11

 Spartanburg 1

 Spartanburg 7 December 10 December 11